wpPlugins-io/Press-Elements/readme.txt

 * New - Gravatar (Pro) widget.
 * Fix - The "Site Counters" post types display.
 * Fix - The "Site Counters" taxonomy total count.
-* Tweak - Update "Custom Field" widget with display condition to the image angle controller.
+* Tweak - Update "Custom Field" widget with display condition to the image angle control.
 * Tweak - Enhance "Post Author" widget "Style" tab.
-Different design controllers for author images and other author data.
+Different design controls for author images and other author data.
 * Tweak - Upgrade Minimum Requirements to PHP 5.4, like Elementor.

 = 1.3.1 =

-* Fix - Allow image rotation angle controller to set 360deg rotation.
+* Fix - Allow image rotation angle control to set 360deg rotation.
 * Fix - Enhance "Post Terms" to display only the post-terms not all the terms.

 = 1.3.0 =